-Jayne Howie, Director Mindfulness, Couselling and Yoga Teacher. :
+Jayne Howie, Director Mindfulness Trainer, Counsellor and Yoga Teacher :

-Jayne became the Director of EMS (Mindful Way) in April 2017 and comes from a background of promoting social change in people.
-She has a wealth of experience from different settings working across the statutory sector, voluntary sector and further education.
-She worked in London for ten years across a range of care settings, including mental health, child protection and addiction, before moving into training and higher education.
-She is committed to promoting change through relationship based practice, and from 2002-2015 she lectured at the University of the West of Scotland and continued her interest in emotional wellbeing by incorporating a holistic approach to her work.
-She introduced mindfulness interventions with students and undertook research, and writing articles such as Promoting Conscious Competence .
-Jayne learned about meditation through yoga and her first retreat was an inspiring experience encouraging a deeper interest and she went on to complete a Yoga Teaching Diploma.
-She has practiced yoga and meditation for over 20 years and taught it for 10 years.
+Jayne became the Director of EMS (Mindful Way) in April 2017.
+She comes from a background of promoting social change in people and a wealth of experience from working in the statutory & voluntary sector and further education.
+She worked for ten years across a range of care settings, including mental health, child protection and addiction, before moving into training and higher education.
+She lectured at the University of the West of Scotland for 14 years and continued her interest in emotional wellbeing, by incorporating mindfulness interventions with students, researching and writing articles on the subject.
+She learned about meditation initially through yoga and after practising both for 10 years went on to complete a Yoga Teaching Diploma.
 She became aware of mindfulness through her counselling training, experiencing first-hand the ability it has to influence the stressors in people’s lives.
 It’s a way of opening your inner resources and empowering yourself.
-She believes teaching comes out of self-practice and incorporates this philosophy into her life style.
-She has a holistic ethos believing in and working with the links between mind and body.
+Jayne has a holistic ethos, believing and working with the links between mind and body.
+She incorporates this philosophy into her daily life style and her teaching comes out of self-practice.
 Over the last few years she has combined her love of counselling, mindfulness and yoga in her work with EMS and developing her own Private Practice .
 She values the experience and benefits of regular practice and adheres to the UK good practice guidelines having regular supervision and attending retreats and is listed with the UK Network of mindfulness Teachers

-Aryln Bolton, Associate Mindfulness Teacher and Therapist :
+Aryln Bolton, Associate Mindfulness Teacher and Counsellor :

 Arlyn has been employed in the social care field and voluntary sector for over 10 years, working to support people with their homelessness, mental health and addiction.
 She is an experienced practitioner who has delivered group work programmes in these areas and has amalgamated her experience to work in private practice as a counsellor and mindfulness trainer, contact Arlyn .
 She is passionate about the way mindfulness can contribute to personal change and growth through the development of our inner resources.
 Mindfulness was introduced to Arlyn while undertaking a diploma in therapeutic counselling in 2011 and she went on to complete the MBSR with Everyday Mindfulness Scotland and her Adult teacher training and the Youth Mindfulness programme in 2016.
 She teaches mindfulness to adults and to children and is strongly committed to helping individuals develop their own relationship to mindfulness so that it is personally and professionally relevant to them.